otrv4/otrv4/otrv4.md

 - A set of prekey messages

-An user only needs to upload its Client Profile and Prekey Profile to the untrusted Prekey Server once for every long-term public key it locally has, until this profile expire or one of its values changes.
-This means that if Bob uploads 3 long-term keys for OTRv4 to his client, Bob's client must publish 3 Client Profiles (with 3 long-term keys) and 3 Prekey Profiles.
+An user only needs to upload its Client Profile and Prekey Profile to the untrusted Prekey Server once for the long-term public key it locally has, until this profile expire or one of its values changes.

 However, this party may upload new prekey messages at other times, as defined in the [Publishing Prekey Messages](#publishing-prekey-messages) section.